ukrbublik/react-awesome-query-builder/README.md

       //(for building query string) function to join rules into group
       // children - list of already formatted queries (strings) to be joined with conjuction
       // isForDisplay - false by default, for building query string for SQL/expression/etc.,
-      //  true can be used to format query string displayed on collapsed query group (noy used for now, see Issue #2)
+      //  true can be used to format query string displayed on collapsed query group
+      //  (not used for now, see Issue #2)
       formatConj: (Immultable.List children, string conj, bool isForDisplay) => string, },
     'OR': ...same as for 'AND'